-Here, I will be going over all of the NASM study materials that myself, as well as my students, have found to be the most effective way of studying the NASM CPT test.
+Here, I will be going over all of the NASM study materials that I, as well as my students, have found to be the most effective way of studying the NASM CPT test.

-The most current NASM textbook (currently the sixth edition)
+The Most Current NASM Textbook (currently the seventh edition)

-The Holy Grail of beginning to study for the NASM exam is the essentials of personal training sixth edition textbook.
-Every single question that comes from the test can be located within their primary textbook.
+The Holy Grail of beginning to study for the NASM exam is the essentials of personal training seventh edition.
+Every single question that comes from the test can be located within their online portal study system.

-The sixth edition consists of 20 total chapters as well as the appendices A-E. Every single chapter, including the additional appendices, should be read over at least once.
+The seventh edition consists of 23 total chapters.
+Every single chapter should be read over at least once.

 Big tip 1: a lot of people don’t feel that they need to go over the appendix section.
 But to be honest, there are lots of questions that come from this section.
 The majority of them coming from appendix E!

-Big tip 3: Some of the NASM chapters are more important than others when it comes to passing the NASM test.
-I still recommend reading over the full textbook as this is very important to becoming a great personal trainer.
+Big tip 2: Some of the NASM chapters are more important than others when it comes to passing the NASM test.
+I still recommend reading over the full textbook as this is very important to becoming a great certified personal trainer.

 That being said, the majority of the NASM exam questions will come from the following chapters.
 I recommend reading the specific chapters at least twice.